kiwi0fruit/pandoctools/README.md

 ```
 * Install [pandoc-crossref v0.3.0.1](https://github.com/lierdakil/pandoc-crossref/releases/tag/v0.3.0.1) to
   `<miniconda-path>/envs/myenv/bin`.
+* If on Ubuntu 18.04 do not forget add pandoctools to 'Open With Other Application' simply by selecting from the list ('View All Applications').
 * If there be problems with the desktop shortcut then delete the shortcut and install pandoctools again.